setch3000/aws-smartfactory/opcua-demo/README.md

 ## Introduction

-This demo includes data collection over OPC UA protocols by implementing OPC UA clinet code with AWS Lambda and deploy it on GreenGras.
+This demo includes data collection over OPC UA protocols by implementing OPC UA clinet code with AWS Lambda and deploy it on GreenGrass.

 ## Contributer